nvsmith/webdev-resources/JavaScript/React/react-notes.md

 After setup is complete, run `npm run start` to execute the script which starts React and allows you to view your project in the browser.

 ## Option 2: Install React Manually

+### Understanding The JavaScript Ecosystem

+React requires several things to work properly.
+Here are the JavaScript tasks that need to be addressed with their respective tools:

+1. Managing packages - npm
+    - **package**: a directory with at least one file called "package.json" that contains metadata about said package.
+2. Using a module system - ES6
+    - **module**: JavaScript code that can be imported/exported for use elsewhere.
+3. Preprocessing JavaScript - Babel
+    - **Babel**: a preprocessor that compiles ES6, applied using Webpack.
+4. Bundling everything into a single file for the browser - Webpack
+    - **Webpack**: a module bundler that ultimately injects a single new file as HTML to be read by the browser.
+    - **Bundling**: using the top of the code hierarchy (index.js), specifying the preprocessor (Babel), then producing a single file with the final code (Webpack) for the browser to read.

 ### Installation Prerequisites